Playing railway with AppIntents Toolbox

 This Lego train represents a template phrase designating a feature outside of any domain.
 Such a train is assembled by the developer 3.
 It cannot be commanded in fully natural language; however, it will be recognized and launched by Siri to execute the specific feature of an app.

-The AppIntents
+The AppIntents framework

 All of this is very cute, but as a developer, I no longer play with toy trains—I code in Swift!

-framework.
-In this framework, the domains are declared in the form of an enumeration, with each value corresponding to a “model” (AssistantSchemas.Model
+That’s why we are now going to dive into the AppIntents framework.
+In this framework, the domains are declared in the form of an enumeration, with each value corresponding to a “model” (AssistantSchemas.Model).
+Thus, we find:

 - the

-model for the Photos and Videos domain, - the
+.photosmodel for the Photos and Videos domain, - the

-model for the Email domain, - etc.
+.mailmodel for the Email domain, - etc.

 Each of these models in turn declares properties, with each property corresponding to a schema.
-For example, .photos
+For example, .photos declares the following properties:

 These associated concepts are declared as protocols: